HomeGlossary › Almond

 Building the Almond Accord

 No perfumer uses benzaldehyde alone for an almond effect.
 The standard almond accord combines benzaldehyde (sharp bitter-almond attack) with heliotropin/piperonal (CAS 120-57-0 — powdery, vanilla-almond sweetness), coumarin (CAS 91-64-5 — hay-sweet, tonka-adjacent warmth), and often a trace of benzyl benzoate (CAS 120-51-4) for fixation.
 This layered approach extends the fleeting benzaldehyde flash into a persistent marzipan-frangipane impression.
-An 'amaretto' variant adds darker, leathery facets.
+An 'amaretto' variant adds darker, leathery qualities.
 Today, synthetic benzaldehyde — produced by toluene oxidation — is used almost universally; natural bitter almond oil (FFPA) is available but offers no olfactory advantage over the synthetic and carries greater regulatory scrutiny.

 Did You Know?